 Links to Information Provided by the American Bar Association

 As many as one in five lawyers experiences a drinking problem.
 Treatment is available.

 Contact the Member Wellness Program for recommendations on groups, both AA and non-AA, throughout the state, including some that are specifically for attorneys.

 Addiction can have a devastating effect on a lawyer’s career.
 Addiction is a treatable disease.

 There is a strong correlation between suicide and the mental health issues listed above.

-If you have had thoughts of suicide, we encourage you to contact a LAP counselor.
-LAP does not, however, have the staffing capacity to provide 24/7 emergency coverage.
+If you have had thoughts of suicide, we encourage you to contact a Member Wellness Program counselor.
+The Member Wellness Program does not, however, have the staffing capacity to provide 24/7 emergency coverage.
 If you feel in crisis, please call 911 or contact your local crisis hotline if one is available.
-National hotlines are available 24/7: 1-800-784-2433 or 1-800-273-8255.
+National hotlines are available 24/7: 800-784-2433 or 800-273-8255.